-6. Conclusions
+Conclusions

 Climate poses a fundamental influence on evolutionary dynamics of multivoltine ectotherms, which becomes apparent in population genetic modelling of their neutral genetic divergence.
 With our integrative analysis on the phenotypic and genotypic level, we were able to separate the footprints of clinal climate adaptation from habitat-specific local adaptation as well as from neutral evolution among C. riparius populations.
 The comparison of the investigated natural populations revealed the impact of adaptive evolution despite high levels of gene flow and thus on average weak population differentiation.
-Important biological processes (GO term 'response to heat' or 'apoptotic process')

-were identified to be involved in climate adaptation.
+Important biological processes overlapping with findings in other studies with different insect species were identified to be involved in climate adaptation.
 Deeper investigations on the gene level will be necessary to clarify the decisive genetic factors that underlie those adapted biological processes.